membraneframework/membrane_demo/rtmp_to_hls/README.md

 # RTMP to HLS

-This demo is an application that is capable of receiving RTMP stream, converting it to HLS, and publishing via an HTTP server so that it can be played with a web player.
+This demo is an application that is capable of receiving an RTMP stream, converting it to HLS, and publishing via an HTTP server so that it can be played with a web player.

 ## Possible use cases